stgordillo/FIFA_python/README.md

-# Nobel Prize Analysis - Python Project
+# FIFA Men's and Women's Soccer - Python Project
 ## Introduction
-This analysis is just practice.
-I've improved a lot since my last python project and also learned how to better mask and so I wanted to work on that as well as getting better at aggragating data among other tricks I've picked up.
+This analysis is more practice as I finish my final semester at university.
+This project had me using a lot of subsetting and some statistics.

 The description of this guided project is here, taken from the project environment: